jonatasdemello/codility-javascript/README.md

 Next, I will start the problem/solution logic.
 First thing to consider is that my input number is a decimal number.
-I need to convert it to it's binary representation:
+I need to convert it to its binary representation:

 In JavaScript, the simplest and most common method to convert a decimal number to its binary representation is by using the built-in toString() method with a radix of 2.